helidon-io/helidon/docs/se/config/supported-formats.md

 ```

 - the media type of the source `my-config` is unknown, so the config system cannot choose a parser automatically.
-- The config system will parse the resource `my-config` using the HOCON parser created by the [HoconConfigParser][hoconconfigparser].
+- The config system will parse the resource `my-config` using the HOCON parser created by the [HoconConfigParser][hoconconfigparse].
 The `create()` method creates a config parser with default behavior.

 Media type specified: